ILLIXR/proclamation/README.md

 freely use them into your project no matter what license you use.

-Every file has an SPDX license tag and copyright or author information in it which should be considered the authoritative licensing data.
+Every file has an SPDX license tag and copyright or author information in it which is considered the authoritative licensing data.

 Note that dependencies and third-party documents may have their own licenses.
 For instance, the code of conduct, based on the Contributor Covenant v2.0, is